AntoineMorelDev/Glady/frontend/calculator-client/README.md

     npm start
     ```

-## Usage

-1. Start the Angular app:
+### Client side

+5. Navigate to the calculator-client directory:
     ```
-    ng serve
+    cd calculator-client
     ```

-2. Open your browser and navigate to `http://localhost:4200`.

-3. Use the provided interface to input your desired amount and see the card combinations.

-## API

-### Setting up the API

-Before using the API, make sure to set it up correctly:

-1. Navigate to the calculator-server directory:
+6. Install the necessary packages:
     ```
-    cd calculator-server
-    ```

-2. Install the necessary packages:
-    ```
     npm install
     ```

-3. Start the API server:
+7. Start the client:
     ```
     npm start
     ```

+## Running the Tests

+This application comes with a suite of tests that you can run to ensure everything is working as expected.

+1. To run the tests, navigate to the `calculator-client` directory:
+    ```
+    cd calculator-client
+    ```

+2. Run the tests using the Angular CLI:
+    ```
+    ng test
+    ```

+This will start the Karma test runner and run all the tests in the application.
+You will see the results of the tests in your terminal.

+## Usage

+1. Open your browser and navigate to `http://localhost:4200`.

+2. Use the provided interface to input your desired amount and see the card combinations.

-### Documentation
+## API Documentation

-For a detailed explanation of the API and its endpoints, refer to the `calculator-server/doc.md` file.
+For a detailed explanation of the API and its endpoints, refer to the [`calculator-server/doc.md`](calculator-server/doc.md) file.

 ## Contribution

 Your feedback is welcome.
 If you have any issues or want to contribute, feel free to open a pull request or an issue.

-## License

-This project is licensed under the MIT License.
-Refer to the `LICENSE` file for detailed information.